filterpaper/qmk_userspace/readme.md

     return false;
 }
 ```
-This code iterates over every row and column on a per-key RGB keyboard, searching for keys on the layer that have been configured (not `KC_TRANS`) and lighting the corresponding index location.
-It is set to activate on layers other than the default.
+This code iterates over every row and column of a per-key RGB keyboard, searching for keys on the active layer that are configured (not `KC_TRNS`) and lights the corresponding index location.
+It activates on layers other than the default.

 ## KB2040 NeoPixel
 The controller's NeoPixel LED can be enabled for RGB Matrix with the following settings: